A list of all the best and most essential camera accessories for the Sony A6100.

 Sony A6100 Cases & Body Accessories

-If you’re looking for a nice Sony A6100 case, camera protection or some nice grips I’ll list the products I have used and have liked over the years.
+If you’re looking for a nice Sony A6100 case, camera protection, or grips, I’ll list the products I have used and liked over the years.

 Sony A6100 Cases and Half Cases

 There are a lot of nice cases and grips to pick from for the Sony A6100.
-While I usually only like to list the “Best Accessories,” for these less expensive cameras I’ll list even the cheaper stuff because people are usually pretty happy with them for the price.
-My buddy actually loves his Megagear case on his A6000.
-I don’t personally use the cheaper cases though but considering the cost of the A6100, it just makes sense to not buy a case that’s 1/4th the cost of the camera.
+While I usually only like to list the “Best Accessories” for these less expensive cameras, I’ll list even the cheaper stuff because people are usually pretty happy with them for the price.
+My buddy loves his Megagear case on his A6000.
+I don’t personally use the cheaper cases, though, but considering the cost of the A6100, it just makes sense not to buy a case that’s 1/4th the cost of the camera.

 Sony A6100 Bags

-There are so many different types of carrying cases and bags, some very expensive like this super cool Peak Design Sling Case (Amazon) and some very cheap.
+There are so many different types of carrying cases and bags, some costly and some very cheap.

-These bags I use for everything, packing lenses or cameras in my suitcases or backpacks or just carrying them around as a shoulder bag for my camera.
-I have a few different sizes so sometimes if I just want to carry an extra lens, I grab my small bag and throw a lens in it.
+I use these bags for everything: packing lenses or cameras in my suitcases or backpacks or carrying them around as a shoulder bag for my camera.
+I have a few different sizes, so sometimes, if I want to carry an extra lens, I grab my small bag and throw a lens in it.
 I’ve just found these smaller bags to be incredibly versatile.

 A6100 Camera Straps